-At last, in September 2018, four of his great great grandchildren meeting together in Newfoundland to continue the search , with a great deal of help from local inhabitants were able to find his whereabouts and pay their respects.
+At last, in September 2018, four of his great great grandchildren - four sisters - met together in Newfoundland to continue the search.
+With a great deal of help from local inhabitants we were able to find his whereabouts and pay our respects.

 The family had always believed he was buried at Holyrood cemetery.
 One friend, travelling to St John's several years ago, was asked to see if they could find the grave, but they found no clues at Holyrood.